evelyntys/project-3-figuya/README.md

 * The main colours used in this website include various shades of orange to achieve a bright and fun image, associated with that of hobbies.
 * Fonts used in this website include:
     * Quicksand for general body text
-    * Yomogi for site branding
+    * Yomogi for site branding to create a playful fun vibe

+<b>Branding</b>

+FIGU屋 <i>(FIGUYA)</i> is chosen as the brand name as it sounds similar to how figures are pronounced in Japanese <i>(figyua)</i>.
+屋 <i>prounounced 'ya',</i> also represents 'house' or 'shop' in Japanese.
+Hence, making FIGU屋 appropriate as the brand name for a shop selling figures.

 ## Testing
 Test cases for the website can be found [here](https://docs.google.com/document/d/1nqA3VW_iyYqFOlb0kp0soIr6w2RUmiqKBuuBDq27NEw/edit?usp=sharing).